hyperion-project/hyperion.docs/docs/en/user/Configuration.md

  **Left sidebar**
  * **Dashboard** - Control an instance's components or global settings
  * **General** - General settings and LED hardware instance management
- * **LED Insatnces** - Configure an LED instance
+ * **LED Instances** - Configure an LED instance
  * **Capturing Hardware** - Configure the different ways of capturing content, i.e. screen, video or audio
  * **Network Services** - Network related configurations
  * **Remote Control** - Control Hyperion, change settings temporarily or trigger effects
  * **Support** - Where you get support and how to support us (and why)
- * **System** - Configure to react on system eventsm, inspect your log messages or get more details about the running Hyperionsystem
+ * **System** - Configure to react on system events, inspect your log messages or get more details about the running Hyperionsystem

- **Page**
+ **Dashboard**
  * The **LED Hardware Instance** shows always the latest state (enabled/disabled) of an instance's components
  * The **Status** panel shows the state of instance independent components, plus the current version

 ::: tip Hashtag navigation
-The web configuration supports hashtags for sitenames, so you could directly open a specific page by calling the hashtag. **Example:** `http://192.168.0.20:8090/#remote` - will open the remote control page.
+The web configuration supports hashtags for sitenames, so you could directly open a specific page by calling the hashtag.
+**Example:** `http://192.168.0.20:8090/#remote` - will open the remote control page.
 :::

 ### Configuration
 We added additional information(s) to each option.
 Some topics require additional attention which are covered here.
-If you need more help or something lacks of infos, just dive into our [Forum](https://hyperion-project.org/forum/).
+If you need more help or lack information, just dive into our [Forum](https://hyperion-project.org/forum/).

 #### Language
 By default, the web configuration selects the language based on your browser locale or best matching next to.
 So no configuration is required.
 In case you want to start learning Hyperion in another language, select from the provided once.